Huygens–Fresnel principle: Mathematical expression of the principle

 Note that magnitude decreases in inverse proportion to the distance traveled, and the phase changes as k times the distance traveled.

-Using Huygens' theory and the principle of superposition of waves, the complex amplitude at a further point P is found by summing the contribution from each point on the sphere of radius r_{0}.
+Using Huygens's theory and the principle of superposition of waves, the complex amplitude at a further point P is found by summing the contribution from each point on the sphere of radius r_{0}.
 In order to obtain agreement with experimental results, Fresnel found that the individual contributions from the secondary waves on the sphere had to be multiplied by a constant, −i/λ, and by an additional inclination factor, K(χ).
-The first assumption implies that the secondary waves oscillate at a quarter of a cycle out of phase with respect to the primary wave and that the magnitude of the secondary waves is in a ratio of 1:λ to the primary wave.
+The first assumption implies that the secondary waves oscillate at a quarter of a cycle out of phase with respect to the primary wave and the second implies that the magnitude of the secondary waves is in a ratio of 1:λ to the primary wave.
 He also assumed that K(χ) had a maximum value when χ = 0, and was equal to zero when χ = π/2, where χ is the angle between the normal of the primary wavefront and the normal of the secondary wavefront.
 The complex amplitude at P, due to the contribution of secondary waves, is then given by: